 I believe this is the first English novel written by and about Afghans and Afghanistan.
-For the first novel this is a pretty well written story.
-And besides the story it gives a good peep into the Afghanistan as it was and how it is today.
+For the first novel, this is a pretty well-written story.
+And besides the story, it gives a good peep into Afghanistan as it was and how it is today.
 It tells you about the psychology of Afghans, their small rituals, their values and the games they play.
-It is also a very sad story; you may not feel very happy at the end of the book.
+It is also a very sad story; you may not feel very happy at the end of the book The Kite Runner.

-Khaled is a good story teller as he starts the story in the middle and then takes you through the past and then to the time ahead of middle point, almost like a figure of eight.
+Khaled is a good storyteller as he starts the story in the middle and then takes you through the past and then to the time ahead of the middle point, almost like a figure of eight.
 Even the expected turns, he keeps you guessing.
 The writing style can be little tighter, at places he tends to drag it a bit.
-Can be a good weekend read…
+The Kite Runner can be a good weekend read…

 One line that I really connected with my current situation was ‘moving from the certainty of turmoil to the uncertainty’…strange are such times that fill you with excitement and fear at the same time.
 Probably because I am going through a similar phase…:-)

 Buy this book – The Kite Runner by Khaled Hosseini at Amazon India.